dougeby/IntuneDocs/intune/early-edition.md

 Intune now supports restricting iOS and Android enrollment by operating system version number.
 Under **Device Type Restriction**, the IT admin can now set a platform configuration to restrict enrollment between a minimum and maximum operating system value.
 Android operating system versions must be specified as Major.Minor.Build.Rev, where Minor, Build and Rev are optional. iOS versions must be specified as Major.Minor.Build where Minor and Build are optional.

 >[!NOTE]
->Does not restrict enrollment through Apple enrollment programs or Apple Configurator.### Restrict Android device enrollment restriction by OS version <!-- 747620 -->
+>Does not restrict enrollment through Apple enrollment programs or Apple Configurator.

 ### Android for Work support for Lookout <!-- 1087312 -->
 Intune connector with Lookout will support Android for Work devices when using the Lookout for Work app.
 You will be able to deploy the Lookout app inside or outside the container.